Questions & Answers

 Q- What is the location of these investment properties?

 The investment ‘best buy’ properties are located in the towns of Lancashire County (district), just north of Manchester City and Manchester Airport.
-There is very good rental demand here for low cost properties.
+We also have properties in the North East – mainly Teesside (Stockton and Middlesbrough areas).
+There is very good rental demand in these areas for low cost properties.
 Property prices are low and now growing – and rental yields (rent as percentage of property price) are the highest in the UK.
 In the past these areas and the North in general was depressed with high unemployment.
 However now, unemployment is only 6% (compared with 5% in the South of UK), there is much more investment, and property prices and demand are rising.

 Q- Are property prices rising in the UK?

 Yes.
 Property prices fell in the UK from 2007 to 2010.
 The fall was greater for lower cost properties and for properties outside London.
 These are the properties that will now jump up the most in price.
 Prices have started to rise again since 2013.
-Average growth in the UK is around 7% (see the chart under UK Property Market).
+Average growth for such low cost properties in the UK is around 7% (see the chart under UK Property Market).
+Growth for more expensive properties – especially in London is low.

 Q- Should I consider buying under-construction or off-plan property?

 Take extra care when purchasing an investment property that is yet to be built or is under construction.
-The risks with such properties remain high.
+The risks with such properties remain high and almost all are “leasehold”.
 The project could be cancelled and there can be delays in completion and then in renting the properties out.
+High rise properties may also fail the local authority fire regulations which are now very strict and may entail extra costs for leaseholder.
 Prices are often inflated by developers, as properties are difficult to compare.
 For investment, only consider property that is built and already rented out.
 Further, you should buy from a company that has control over the property and remains responsible to you after the sale.

 Q- I am familiar with buying property – Why should I use Find UK Property?